ugomeguerditchian/OrgASM/README.md

                           Wordlist to use (small, medium(default), big)
     -wT WORDLISTTHREADS, --wordlistThreads WORDLISTTHREADS
-                          Number of threads to use for Wordlist(default 500) -dT DNSTHREADS, --dnsThreads DNSTHREADS
-                          Number of threads to use for DNS query(default 500) -iS IPSCANTYPE, --IPScanType IPSCANTYPE
+                          Number of threads to use for Wordlist(default 500) -iS IPSCANTYPE, --IPScanType IPSCANTYPE
                           Choose what IPs to scan (W: only subdomains IP containing domain given, WR: only subdomains IP containtaining domain given but with a redirect, A: All subdomains detected
     -iT IPTHREADS, --IPthreads IPTHREADS